Madhu-pri-rdy14/PAAC-Assignment2/README.md

-# Quantum State Tomography (Track 1)

 This project implements a **Transformer-based model** to reconstruct quantum density matrices from "Classical Shadow" measurement data.
-It was developed as part of the PAAC Open Project (Assignment 2).
+It was developed as part of the PAAC Open Project .

 ## 📂 Project Structure
 * **`src/`**: Source code for the model, training, and data generation.